EasyEdu/enrollment.js/README.md

 }
 ```

-If the given user properties object contain a key email, but the value is not a valid email, you will get the following error as on the errorCallback:
+If the given user properties object contain a key email, but the value is not a valid email, you will get the following error as the first argument on the errorCallback:
 ```js
 {
    "message":"Email format is invalid.",